zfayzaan/Intro-to-Python-1051-Final-Project/preposal.md

 ## What idea(s) do you have for your final project?

-Side-scroller game.
+1.Side-scroller game.
 RPG elements such as swords, armor, lives.

-Cookie-clicker type game.
+2.Cookie-clicker type game.
 Will be something other than cookies.

-Space-invaders with weapon and armor upgrades, maybe harder boss enemies
+3.Space-invaders with weapon and armor upgrades, maybe harder boss enemies

 All games will have upgrades and sprites.
 Side-scoller and space-invaders will have increased level of difficulty as you progress